 Approximately 69% of our total estimated proved reserves at December 31, 2012 were proved undeveloped reserves and may not be ultimately developed or produced.
 Recovery of proved undeveloped reserves requires significant capital expenditures and successful drilling operations.
 The reserve data included in the reserve reports of our independent petroleum engineers assume that substantial capital expenditures are required to develop such reserves.
 We cannot be certain that the estimated costs of the development of these reserves are accurate, that development will occur as scheduled or that the results of such development will be as estimated.
 Delays in the development of our reserves or increases in costs to drill and develop such reserves will reduce the future net revenues of our estimated proved undeveloped reserves and may result in some projects becoming uneconomical.
-In addition, delays in the development of reserves could force us to reclassify certain of our proved reserves as unproved reserves.
+In addition, delays in the development of reserves as unproved reserves.